CindyLingruixin/PoGO_API_Python/README.md

 [![Build Status](https://travis-ci.org/tejado/pgoapi.svg?branch=master)](https://travis-ci.org/tejado/pgoapi)

-# pgoapi - a pokemon go api lib in python
+# pgoapi - a Pokemon GO api lib in python
 pgoapi is a client/api/demo for Pokemon Go by https://github.com/tejado.
-It allows automatic parsing of requests/responses by finding the correct protobuf objects over a naming convention and will return the response in a parsed python dictionary format.
+It allows automatic parsing of requests/responses by finding the correct Protobuf objects over a naming convention and will return the response in a parsed python dictionary format.

- * This is unofficial - USE AT YOUR OWN RISK !
+ * This is unofficial - USE AT YOUR OWN RISK!
- * I don't play pokemon go !
+ * I don't play Pokemon GO!
- * No bot/farming code included !
+ * No bot/farming code included!

 ## Feature Support
  * Python 2 and 3